mfg637/ACLMMP/readme.md

 | 3     | HEVC   | 8         | yuv420       | 30            | 1080p          | opus   |
 | 3, 3w | VP9    | 8         | yuv420       | 30            | 1080p          | opus   |
 | 4     | AVC    | 8         | yuv420       | 30            | 1080p          | aac    |

+### Levels and *w-levels

+Level suffix w indicates that video or audio track compatible to muxing to WEBM container.
+It helps web server to select right video or audio track for muxing (on-demand muxing variant).
+If WEBM compatibility is not required, first track with same level has higher priority, even if it doesn't have *w suffix.

 ## Muxing variants